bwsw/sj-platform/SJDocs/source/SJ_Streaming.rst

 Producers open transactions in a strictly ordered mode.
 Consumers and Subscribers always process transactions in the same order they have been opened.
 Producer can checkpoint or cancel transactions in an arbitrary way, but Subscriber will start handling them once the first (the earliest) one is checkpointed.

 For the strictly ordered way of transaction opening a master producer is responsible.
 A master is registered in Apache Zookeeper per each transaction.
-The master generates a new transaction, registers it in Zookeeper, and returns the transaction ID to a Producer.
+The master generates a new transaction, registers it in Apache Zookeeper, and returns the transaction ID to a Producer.
 Producer fills the transaction with data from the storage server.
 Then, it sends checkpoint or cancels to the server commit log and the transaction is checkpointed or canceled.

 Finally, storage server commit logs are played and results are stored to RocksDB.